Frequently Asked Questions About Testing & Evaluations

 What if my child is in kindergarten?

-Kindergarten really isn't the key word in this.
+Kindergarten really isn't the keyword in this.
 The key idea is your child's birthday!
-If you celebrated his 6th birthday before February 1, then you need to have a letter of intent to home school on file with the superintendent of schools and you will need to complete the annual evaluation.
+If you celebrated his/her 6th birthday before February 1, then you need to have a homeschool letter of intent on file with the superintendent of schools and you will need to complete the annual evaluation.
 Because we do not test children that young, we suggest you opt for a teacher to review your portfolio!

 What if we haven't completed a full year of homeschooling?